Intro to Chain Making

 Class description:

 This course is for students curious about making basic chains for jewelry design.
 The course will run for four weeks and each week will feature a new, basic design to get your creative ideas flowing.
 Within each session, students will learn how to construct a 6 to 7-inch long bracelet from 18ga round wire without the need for soldering.
 The bracelets can be finished as completed pieces of jewelry, or students can use them as "starters" to continue on their own to make into longer necklaces.
 Students are encouraged to bring notebooks to class to record their experience and information needed to construct each type of chain.
+Students will have the option to make their designs in sterling silver, Copper and or Brass.

 Please see cancellation policy